 For a 5,000 square foot kitchen area with tile flooring and painted drywall; custom millwork at a food service area and grab-and-go station; ceramic tile throughout; dining area with a mix of drywall and acoustical ceilings, linear LED lighting, indirect cove and pendant accent lighting; and some low walls with wood paneling as room dividers.

-Understand Build-Outs Costs for Attracting Tenants
+Understanding How Build-Outs Costs Attract Tenants

-There is a wide range of building sizes, types and potential uses.
+There is a wide range of building sizes, types, and potential uses.
 Faced with such variety, commercial building owners must understand the costs surrounding commercial office space improvements.
 Having this knowledge will help owners attract successful tenants who contribute predictable rental income.

 Hard Costs vs Soft Costs